brandonleboeuf/brandonleboeuf/README.md

 </div>

-## 🤓
+##
 👊 Though Covid may be keeping us all at home, I am taking the opportunity to dive into every resource I can!

   * Frontend Masters
   * CodeCademy
   * DesignCode.io
   * WebFlow (their training is really wonderful!)
   * books, books, books

 🔭 I’m currently working on getting a full time job as a web developerand LEARNING!!!

-🌱 I’m currently learning
+🌱 I’m currently learning:
     * REACT
     * CSS-in-JS
     * JavaScript
     * Ember
     * node.js
     * git

-- 📫 How to reach me: brandon.leboeuf@gmail.com or on TWITTER!! https://twitter.com/brandoneleboeuf
+📫 How to reach me: brandon.leboeuf@gmail.com or on TWITTER!! https://twitter.com/brandoneleboeuf